emilk/eon/README.md

 }
 map: {
     1: "map keys don't need to be strings"
-    2: "they can be any Con value"
+    2: "they can be any Eon value"
 }
 special_floats: [+inf, -inf, +nan]
 ```

-Con is designed to be
+Eon is designed to be
 * **Familiar**: strongly resembles JSON
 * **Clean**: forgoes unnecessary commas, quotes, and indentation
 * **Clear**: lists are enclosed in `[ ]`, maps in `{ }`